projectacrn/acrn-hypervisor/doc/primer/index.rst

 **VTBLK\_F\_TOPOLOGY(bit 10)**
   device exports information on optimal I/O alignment.

-To use the virtio-blk device, use the following command:
+To use the Virtio-blk device, use the following command:

 .. code-block:: bash